MicrosoftDocs/win32/desktop-src/wic/-wic-bitmapsources-howto-modifypixels.md

 ---
-Description: 'This topic demonstrates how to modify the pixels of a bitmap source using the IWICBitmap and IWICBitmapLock components.' ms.assetid: 'a08af015-bc42-4a31-af03-106714b08d08'
+Description: This topic demonstrates how to modify the pixels of a bitmap source using the IWICBitmap and IWICBitmapLock components. ms.assetid: a08af015-bc42-4a31-af03-106714b08d08
-title: How to Modify the Pixels of a Bitmap Source
+title: How to Modify the Pixels of a Bitmap Source ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Modify the Pixels of a Bitmap Source

-This topic demonstrates how to modify the pixels of a bitmap source using the [**IWICBitmap**](-wic-codec-iwicbitmap.md) and [**IWICBitmapLock**](-wic-codec-iwicbitmaplock.md) components.
+This topic demonstrates how to modify the pixels of a bitmap source using the [**IWICBitmap**](/windows/win32/Wincodec/nn-wincodec-iwicbitmap?branch=master) and [**IWICBitmapLock**](/windows/win32/Wincodec/nn-wincodec-iwicbitmaplock?branch=master) components.

 To modify the pixels of a bitmap source

-1. Create an [**IWICImagingFactory**](-wic-codec-iwicimagingfactory.md) object to create Windows Imaging Component (WIC) objects.
+1. Create an [**IWICImagingFactory**](/windows/win32/Wincodec/nn-wincodec-iwicimagingfactory?branch=master) object to create Windows Imaging Component (WIC) objects.

     ```C++
     // Create WIC factory